About This Year’s Conference

 Dave currently lives in his hometown of Buffalo, NY, and he has a classic rags to riches tale: he was raised by a single mom in a poor family, got in a lot of trouble, and ended up in jail; but then he worked his way through a multimillion dollar company until he became his own boss.
 He ran the “Leadership Academy” for college students through his company for five years in Buffalo NY.
 This was all done before the age of 27.
 David wants to impact more than the city of Buffalo and has now taken his speaking nationally across the United States the past few years.
 His passion is fueled by helping others take their next steps.
 He has been where college students have been and has trained countless college students to have success in their college careers and beyond.

-Villa’s campus is small, so everything is walking distance.
+Villa’s campus is small, so everything is within walking distance.
 Free parking is available in front of and behind the Main Building, where the conference will be held.
 Additional parking is available in front of Felician Hall, in the traffic circle between buildings, as well as behind the music buildings.
 Please see the campus map for more information.